hiboabd/RunBorisRun/README.md

 ## What is Covid-game?

-Covid-game is a game developed to pass the time in quarantine whilst also practising your social distancing skills (virtually of course!).
+Covid-game, a.k.a 'Run Boris, Run!', is a game developed to pass the time in quarantine whilst also practising your social distancing skills (virtually of course!).

 ## Instructions
 Welcome to "our game".